zAlweNy26/ts-cat/src/assets/README.md

 # What is this folder?

-This folder is used to store the assets exposed by the Cheshire Cat web server.
+This folder is used to store the assets exposed by the Cheshire Cat web server at `/assets`.